T2an/scratch_sha256/readme.md

     return (x & y) ^ (~x & z)
 ```

-The maj function stand for majority, it is a function that choose the bit witch is the most represented at
+The maj function stands for majority, it is a function that chooses the bit which is the most represented at
-at the same position in x, y and z.
+the same position in x, y and z.

 ``` python